-- □ Book flight to Adelaide

-- Arrange to be met on arrival/ airport pickup or transfer

-- □ Arrange accommodation in Adelaide

-Passport and other documents

-Remember to bring your passport and any other form of personal identification you may need.
-For example your birth certificate or driving licence (if you have one).
+Book flight to Adelaide Arrange to be met on arrival/ airport pickup or transfer Arrange accommodation in Adelaide Passport and other documents Remember to bring your passport and any other form of personal identification you may need.
+For example your birth certificate and driving licence.
 Also bring certified copies of your qualifications.

-□ Confirmation of Enrolment

-Pack your Overseas Student Confirmation-of-Enrolments (CoEs) and any College documentation in your hand luggage so that it is easy to access on arrival.
+Confirmation of Enrolment Pack your acceptance letter and any College documentation in your hand luggage so that it is easy to access on arrival.
+Student Visa Ensure that your passport (with visa, if applicable) is stored in your hand luggage.

-Student Visa

-Ensure that your passport (with visa, if applicable) is stored in your hand luggage.
 You will need it when passing through immigration.

-Homestay/residential address details

-Remember to pack your homestay or residential address details in your hand luggage so they are easy to access on your arrival.
+Homestay/residential address details Remember to pack your homestay or residential address details in your hand luggage so they are easy to access on your arrival.
 You will need this information for the arrival card at immigration.

-Airport pick-up

-If you are under 18 years of age when you start at the College, unless you are travelling with a parent or guardian, it is compulsory to arrange an airport pick-up with the College.
-For assistance with accommodation or airport pickup arrangements, please contact collegeaccommodation @adelaide.edu.au

-Proof of Health and Travel Insurance

-You must bring proof of your travel insurance and health insurance with you and store this information in your hand luggage.
+Proof of Health and Travel Insurance You must bring proof of your travel insurance and health insurance with you and store this information in your hand luggage.
 Also keep a copy of each with your family at home in case you lose any documentation during your stay.